HaHVU/HVU_QA/README.md

 @inproceedings{nguyen2025hvuqa,
-  title={A Method to Build QA Corpora for Low-Resource Languages}, author={Ha Nguyen-Tien and Phuc Le-Hong and Dang Do-Cao and Cuong Nguyen-Hung and Chung Mai-Van}, booktitle={Proceedings of the International Conference on Knowledge and Systems Engineering (KSE)}, year={2025}
+  title={A Method to Build QA Corpora for Low-Resource Languages}, author={Ha Nguyen-Tien and Phuc Le-Hong and Dang Do-Cao and Cuong Nguyen-Hung and Chung Mai-Van}, booktitle={Proceedings of the International Conference...........}, year={2025}
 }